Philippines: Foreign relations

 The Philippines has a long relationship with the United States, involving economics, security, and interpersonal relations.
 The Philippines' location serves an important role in the United States' island chain strategy in the West Pacific; a Mutual Defense Treaty between the two countries was signed in 1951, and was supplemented with the 1999 Visiting Forces Agreement and the 2016 Enhanced Defense Cooperation Agreement.
 The country supported American policies during the Cold War and participated in the Korean and Vietnam wars.
 In 2003, the Philippines was designated a major non-NATO ally.
 Under President Duterte, ties with the United States weakened in favor of improved relations with China and Russia.
 The Philippines relies heavily on the United States for its external defense; the U.S. has made regular assurances to defend the Philippines, including the South China Sea.

 Since 1975, the Philippines has valued its relations with China—its top trading partner, and cooperates significantly with the country.
 Japan is the biggest bilateral contributor of official development assistance to the Philippines; although some tension exists because of World War II, much animosity has faded.
 Historical and cultural ties continue to affect relations with Spain.
 Relations with Middle Eastern countries are shaped by the high number of Filipinos working in those countries, and by issues related to the Muslim minority in the Philippines; concerns have been raised about domestic abuse and war affecting the approximately 2.5 million overseas Filipino workers in the region.

 The Philippines has claims in the Spratly Islands which overlap with claims by China, Malaysia, Taiwan, and Vietnam.
 The largest of its controlled islands is Thitu Island, which contains the Philippines' smallest town.
-The 2012 Scarborough Shoal standoff, after China seized the shoal from the Philippines, led to an international arbitration case which the Philippines eventually won; China rejected the result, and made the shoal a prominent symbol of the broader dispute.
+The 2012 Scarborough Shoal standoff, after China seized the shoal from the Philippines, led to an international arbitration case which the Philippines eventually won; China rejected the result, and other new Philippine maritime laws, and made the shoal a prominent symbol of the broader dispute.

-China has rejected new Philippine maritime laws aimed at strengthening sovereignty in the South China Sea, stating they infringe on Chinese territorial claims and vowing to defend its interests in contested areas.

 Military

-BRP Jose Rizal (FF-150) is the lead ship of her class of Philippine Navy guided missile frigates.
+BRP Miguel Malvar (FFG6) arrives at Joint Base Pearl Harbor-Hickam to participate in Exercise Rim of the Pacific (RIMPAC) 2026.

 The volunteer Armed Forces of the Philippines (AFP) consist of three branches: the Philippine Air Force, the Philippine Army, and the Philippine Navy.
 Civilian security is handled by the Philippine National Police under the Department of the Interior and Local Government.
 The AFP had a total manpower of around 280,000 as of 2022, of which 130,000 were active military personnel, 100,000 were reserves, and 50,000 were paramilitaries.